 DFX is a Denver-based nonprofit committed to a vision of changing care as usual to create a more inclusive world.

-Why DFX is a nonprofit: We have structured the organization as a nonprofit because we envision a system of transdisciplinary care provided within a child’s trusted community, in which the range and depth of services available to a family are not determined by their socio-economic situation but rather available to all.
+Why DFX is a nonprofit: We have structured the organization as a nonprofit because we envision a system of comprehensive multidisciplinary care provided within a child’s trusted community, in which the range and depth of services available to a family are not determined by their socio-economic situation but rather available to all.
 In the current U.S. healthcare system, not all families have equitable access to individualized, highly impactful care; funding from foundations and individual donors allows DFX to extend this high-quality multidisciplinary care to every child in need.
 Accountability to the greater good coupled with our philosophy of Therapy that fits ensures the integrity of our work in the clinic and as we share our models of inclusion through training and mentoring in Colorado and around the world.
 The children and families we reach are equipped with life-changing resources and ready to engage more fully in an ecosystem that is more aware and supportive of their needs.

 DFX has a strategic vision of our future that focuses on: